-Our innovative, cohort-based doctoral program in educational leadership helps experienced educators committed to social justice and equity develop into extraordinary leaders.
-A select group of degree candidates is invited into each cohort.
+Our innovative, cohort-based doctoral program in educational leadership helps experienced practitioners committed to social justice and equity develop into extraordinary leaders.
+A select group of degree candidates are invited into each cohort.
 The cohort learning community alongside the faculty challenge and support group and individual academic and personal development through encouragement, critique, collegiality, and interdisciplinary learning.
 Cohort members serve as critical friends who test and hold each other accountable for effective application of newly learned course content and development of dissertation plans.
-The program is intended to directly improve conditions, programs, and learning structures for PK-12 students in schools and districts or other agencies serving students' needs, with a focus on those students, families, and communities who have been most marginalized within educational systems.